DavidSouther/software_craftsmanship/03_objects/01_calendar/README.md

 single rug, which has an area, a width, and a height.
 It may sound pedantic, but in practice it really makes tracking complex pieces of data much easier!

 These bundles of data are called **objects**.
 Each piece of data bundled into an object is a **property** on an object.
 We can think of objects having "shape" or "structure" based on what properties it has on it, and the types of data that are stored in those properties.
-A property in a lot of ways just a variable that is attached to a single object in our program.
+A property is, in many ways, just a variable that is attached to a single object in our program.
 The property has an **identifier** and stores a **value**.
 It's just that it can't appear alone, and only is part of the object.

 An object is a value, which means you can assign it to a variable.
 You can pass it to a function as an argument.
 You can even assign an object into a property